Kaiden-exe/biotrio/README.md

 The following list describes the most important directories and files in the project, and where to find them:

 * **/code**: holds all the code for this project.
-* **/code/algorithms**: contains the code for the 5 algorithms: random, depth-first, hillclimber, greedy (contains greedy-lookahead) and simulated annealing algorithms.
+* **/code/algorithms**: contains the code for the 5 algorithms: Random, Depth-First, Hill Climber, Hill Climber Pull, Greedy, Greedy Lookahead, Simulated Annealing and Simulated Annealing Pull algorithms.
 * **/code/classes**: contains the 2 classes for this case: Protein and AminoAcid.
-* **/code/visualisation**: contains output.py where the csv output files are created.
-Contains the matplotlib code for the visualization.
+* **/code/visualisation**: contains output.py where the csv output files are created and where we can find the hist.png and grid.png.
+Contains visualize.py where we find the matplotlib code for the visualization.

 ## The Algorithms

 ### Random

-### Greedy
+### Greedy and Greedy Lookahead

 ### Depth-first

-The Depth-First algorithm searches through the state space looking for the protein that has the most stable folding.
+A Depth First algorithm that builds a stack of proteins with a unique folding for each instance.

-### Hill Climber
+### Hill Climber and Hill Climber Pull

-### Simulated Annealing
+### Simulated Annealing and Simulated Annealing Pull

 ## Authors

 * Eva van der Heide
 * Kaiden Sewradj
 * Wouter Vincken

+## Problems